-- 1.14 The Bank requires that all borrowers (including grant beneficiaries), Executing Agencies, and Contracting Agencies as well as all firms, entities and individuals bidding for or participating in a Bank-financed activity including, inter alia, applicants, bidders, suppliers, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers and concessionaires (including their respective officers, employees and agents irrespective of whether the agency is express or implied), adhere to the highest ethical standards, and report to the Bank12 all suspected acts of Prohibited Practices of which they have knowledge or become aware both, during the bidding process and throughout negotiation or execution of a contract.
-Prohibited Practices include acts of: (i) corrupt practices; (ii) fraudulent practices; (iii) coercive practices; (iv) collusive practices; and (v) obstructive practices.
+- 1.16 The Bank requires that all borrowers (including grant beneficiaries), Executing Agencies, and Contracting Agencies as well as all firms, entities and individuals bidding for or participating in a Bank-financed activity including, inter alia, applicants, bidders, suppliers, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers and concessionaires (including their respective officers, employees and agents irrespective of whether the agency is express or implied), adhere to the highest ethical standards, and report to the Bank12 all suspected acts of Prohibited Practices of which they have knowledge or become aware both, during the bidding process and throughout negotiation or execution of a contract.
+Prohibited Practices include acts of: (i) corrupt practices; (ii) fraudulent practices; (iii) coercive practices; (iv) collusive practices; (v) obstructive practices; and (vi) misappropriation.
 The Bank has established mechanisms to report allegations of Prohibited Practices.
 Any allegation shall be submitted to the Bank's Office of Institutional Integrity (OII) for the appropriate investigation.
 The Bank has also adopted sanctions procedures to adjudicate cases.
-The Bank has also entered into agreements with other IFIs to mutually recognize sanctions imposed by their respective sanctioning bodies. - (a) In pursuance of this policy, the Bank defines, for the purposes of this provision, the terms set forth below: - (i) A "corrupt practice" is the offering, giving, receiving, or soliciting, directly or indirectly, anything of value to influence improperly the actions of another party; - (ii) A "fraudulent practice" is any act or omission, including a misrepresentation, that knowingly or recklessly misleads, or attempts to mislead, a party to obtain a financial or other benefit or to avoid an obligation; - (iii) A "coercive practice" is impairing or harming, or threatening to impair or harm, directly or indirectly, any party or the property of the party to influence improperly the actions of a party; - (iv) A "collusive practice" is an arrangement between two or more parties designed to achieve an improper purpose, including influencing improperly the actions of another party; and - (v) An "obstructive practice" is: - (aa) deliberately destroying, falsifying, altering or concealing evidence material to the investigation or making false statements to investigators in order to materially impede a Bank Group investigation into allegations of a corrupt, fraudulent, coercive or collusive practice; and/or threatening, harassing or intimidating any party to prevent it from disclosing its knowledge of matters relevant to the investigation or from pursuing the investigation; or - (bb) acts intended to materially impede the exercise of the Bank's inspection and audit rights provided for under paragraph 1.14 (f) below.
+The Bank has also entered into agreements with other IFIs to mutually recognize sanctions imposed by their respective sanctioning bodies. - (a) In pursuance of this policy, the Bank defines, for the purposes of this provision, the terms set forth below: - (i) A "corrupt practice" is the offering, giving, receiving, or soliciting, directly or indirectly, anything of value to influence improperly the actions of another party; - A "fraudulent practice" is any act or omission, including a misrepresentation, that knowingly or recklessly misleads, or attempts to mislead, a party to obtain a financial or other benefit or to avoid an obligation; - (iii) A "coercive practice" is impairing or harming, or threatening to impair or harm, directly or indirectly, any party or the property of the party to influence improperly the actions of a party; - (iv) A "collusive practice" is an arrangement between two or more parties designed to achieve an improper purpose, including influencing improperly the actions of another party; and - (v) An "obstructive practice" is: - destroying, falsifying, altering or concealing of evidence material to an IDB Group investigation, or making false statements to investigators with the intent to impede an IDB Group investigation; - (ii) threatening, harassing or intimidating any party to prevent it from disclosing its knowledge of matters relevant to an IDB Group investigation or from pursuing the investigation; or - (iii) acts intended to impede the exercise of the IDB Group's contractual rights of audit or inspection provided for under paragraph 1.16 (f) below or access to information.

-Information on how to present allegations of Prohibited Practices, the applicable rules regarding the investigation and sanctions process, and the agreement regulating the mutual recognition of sanctions among the IFIs are available on the Bank's website (www.iadb.org/integrity).
+12 Information on how to present allegations of Prohibited Practices, the applicable rules regarding the investigation and sanctions process, and the agreement regulating the mutual recognition of sanctions among the IFIs are available on the Bank's website (www.iadb.org/integrity).